 Often we work in conjunction with a humanitarian aid organization already on the ground in the recipient location.
 These organizations are familiar with customs requirements and the needs of the local people.
 Additionally, these organizations already have a distribution system in place to ensure that goods are distributed where they are needed the most.

-- Fourth - If we already have existing contacts in needy recipient locations, what products can we ship to them without difficulty for immediate distribution?
+- If we already have existing contacts in needy recipient locations, what products do we have available that the people need most?
+What products can we ship to them without difficulty for immediate distribution?

 The majority of our cash donations come from individual donors.
 Some larger distribution partners reimburse M25M for acquisition and processing costs.